Ralsumaydi/-Artworks_Generation_and_Prediction_Deep_learning_T5/README.md

 You can find and download the dataset from here

-Note: This dataset is more complex than the number datasets (like MNIST or SVHN) that we usually work with, and so, it needs deeper networks and training them for a longer time to get good results.
+#Note: This dataset is more complex than the number datasets (like MNIST or SVHN) that we usually work with, and so, it needs deeper networks and training them for a longer time to get good results.

 # Inspiration
-Generate new artworks.
+🞄Generate new artworks.

-Predict the artwork belongs to which artist.
+🞄Predict the artwork belongs to which artist.